 Has my postcode changed?

-Only the name of the suburb you live in has changed.
-The postcode (2747) stays the same, As do the street names and suburb layout.
+Only the name of the suburb has changed.
+The postcode (2747) stays the same, as do the street names and suburb layout.

 Why were the changes implemented?

 The development of the Central Precinct is underway but new suburb arrangements were not settled prior to development commencing.
 The current arrangement, with no road connecting Llandilo to the Central Precinct, is causing confusion for residents, visitors and the emergency and postal services.
 It is also affecting property valuations and insurance arrangements.
 These issues triggered the need to consider new suburb naming arrangements.

 Who is the authority for Suburb Names and Boundaries?